 - structure a legally-binding dynamic equity company, and

-- get CGT and Entrepreneurs’ Relief to apply.
+- get CGT and Business Asset Disposal Relief (in those days called Entrepreneurs’ Relief) to apply.

 And we also found lots of other great things about Slicing Pie that made us and our startup better.
 And after we finally got there, in 2015 HMRC blessed our legally-binding tax-efficient company grunt fund solution – the first in the UK that we know of.
 Awesome!